Why Are My Calls Failing? Every Reason & Fix (2026)

 Step-by-Step Troubleshooting

-4. Check account: Verify balance (prepaid) or no overdue bills.
-Check international calling enabled.
+Verify you have sufficient balance (prepaid) or no overdue bills (postpaid).
+Check if international calling is enabled on your plan.